ahmod001/grocery/README.md

 - JSON and asynchronous JSON data
 - APIs for retrieving data

-## Contributing

-Contributions to the Grocery Application are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open a new issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).